 Just like your windows, the doorways into and out of your home have seals that can wear down over time.
 The seals and weather stripping at the bottom of a door are particularly prone to wearing out, since they’re frequently brushing over the bottom sill of the doorway.
 Thankfully, this is a relatively quick and low-cost fix!
 You can buy a wide variety of door weather stripping products at your local hardware store, and installation usually takes less than an hour.

-If your home has a fireplace with a chimney, it’s a good idea to have it professionally inspected each year before you start using the fireplace.
+If your home has a fireplace with a chimney, it should be inspected each year before you start using the fireplace.
 Even if you haven’t used the fireplace much and don’t think there’s any buildup in the chimney, you might be surprised!
 Many animals and birds will actually make nests in chimneys.
 Nests of course can act as a blockage, and any blockages in a chimney pose a fire hazard.
 For that reason, you should always check your chimney (or have it checked) before you start running your fireplace for the season.

 Inspect your roof (or have it inspected)

 If it’s been a while since your last roof inspection, now is a great time to get up there and check it out!
-If you’re not sure what to look for, or if you are unsure about the condition of your roof, contact a professional roofer!
-They can survey the roof for any issues and give you estimates for repair work.
+Look for any signs of storm damage or wind damage, such as missing and broken shingles.
+If you’re not sure what to look for, or if you are unsure about the condition of your roof, contact a professional roofer.
+A professional roofer will identify any issues and give you estimates for repair work.
 They can also sometimes suggest special roof coatings that could help prevent damage in the short term.
 This will help until you can get things lined up for major renovations or replacement.
 They may also have some suggestions on DIY fixes you can try.
 Consulting with professionals can give you new ideas that you might have otherwise not had the expertise to come up with on your own.

 Pest-proof your home